openhab/openhab1-addons/bundles/action/org.openhab.action.satel/README.md

 ## Satel Actions

-The Satel action bundle provides actions to read the event log of the connected alarm system, check current connection status and override configured user code.
+The Satel Action bundle provides actions to read the event log of the connected alarm system, check current connection status and override configured user code.

 ## Prerequisites